computergnome99/thriicents-content/README.md

 ## Guides for Updating

+When contributing, there are a few key factors to consider.

+1. All properties are required unless otherwise specified below.
+2. All content (including property names and keys) need to be wrapped in quotes (`"`).
+Single or double quotes are both valid.
+3. All content must be JSON encoded or it will cause issues.
+You can use a JSON encoder tool like [JSON formatter](https://jsonformatter.org/json-stringify-online) to encode text in a valid and safe way.
+4. Commas (`,`) are required between all sibling properties and objects.
+A safe rule of thumb is to just put a comma at the end of every line.
+5. An IDE like VS Code can really be helpful here since GitHub's own editor won't alert you to typos or syntax issues.

+> [!IMPORTANT]
+> Always check your work on the site after you make a change to ensure nothing broke.

 The following outlines how to make updates for each of the different content categories.

 ### Categories